 Some criminal offenses affect other individuals only financially and may not intend any physical harm.
 These crimes include theft, robbery, and arson.
 White-collar crimes like embezzlement, money laundering, and fraud involving financial transactions fall within this category of offenses, as well.

-Penalties and Consequences for Criminal Convictions
+How are Penalties and Consequences for Criminal Convictions Classified?

 Like most states, South Carolina law classifies crimes as either misdemeanors or felonies.
 Misdemeanor crimes range from an exempt charge, which could result in a jail sentence of fewer than 12 months, to a Class A offense, which is punishable by up to three years in prison and thousands in fines.
 Individuals could face other ramifications of a misdemeanor conviction as well, including payment of restitution, community service, completion of counseling or educational programs, or loss of driving privileges.